yellow-digital/three-webc/README.md

 # three-webc

-> A set of webcomponents for easy creation of 3D graphics in your browser
+> A set of webcomponents for easy creation of 3D graphics in your browser.

+This library just shaves off a little bit of boiler code but maintains a straighforward integration with threejs.
 # Why
-Webcomponents shows up in the DOM.
-This provides an easy way to interact with it from a developer perspective.
-Just add or delete elements from the inspector and voilla.
-No framework, no build step, just plain vanilla web browser style.
+As Webcomponents shows up nicely in the DOM it provides an easy way to interact and debug the application.
+Removing or adding elements will feel seemless.
 # Usage
 ```html
 <script type="importmap">